Queer Teens Connect: LGBTQ+ Teen Support Group

 LGBTQ+ Young Teen Group

 Response Center is also offering a support group serving LGBTQ+ youth in grades 6-8.
 This group will focus on building community and supportive connections, as well as improving self-esteem and developing coping skills to manage the specific challenges LGBTQ+ youth face.
-The group will run for one-hour sessions weekly, for 8 weeks beginning in mid-February.
+The group will run for one-hour sessions weekly, for 8 weeks.
 Teens, parents, or individuals with referrals for the group should contact Lili Gecker at 773.516.5504 to schedule an intake or for more details.

 Co-facilitated by Osunkemi Mau.